kplr-training/Elastic-Ingest/README.md

 - An integration can be added to only one policy, a policy can be tied to many integrations
 - Many agents can be enrolled to a policy
 - Each Elastic Agent can only be enrolled in a single policy.
+- Agent policies are used to manage settings across a group of agents.
+You can add integrations to your agent policy to specify what data your agents collect.